 You may not be the only one compensated for a spinal cord injury.
 Your spouse may be eligible for loss of consortium damages based on how your relationship may have changed because of your injury.

-Now that you can see what you might include in your spinal cord injury lawsuit damages, you may be wondering how you will know the value of your claim now.
+Now that you can see what you might include in your spinal cord injury lawsuit damages, you may be wondering how you will know the value of your injury claim now.
 After all, you will incur many of these expenses years into the future.
-It can pose a challenge when you need to negotiate a settlement with limited visibility into what the future may hold.
+It can pose a challenge when you need to negotiate a settlement with limited visibility into the future.

-When you are dealing with a claim that is worth as much as an SCI injury, you should take your time before you make any major decisions.
+When dealing with a legal claim worth as much as a spinal cord injury, you should take your time before making any major decisions.
 First, your prognosis may not be apparent right off the bat.
 Some SCI patients may regain some function over time through surgical procedures and intense rehabilitation.
-You should not file or settle a claim until you have reached the point of maximum medical improvement, so you will know the full extent of your injuries.
+You should not file or settle a claim until you have reached the point of maximum medical improvement and know the full extent of your injuries.

 Further, you are making a decision now that will impact the rest of your and your family’s lives.
 Although you may critically need the money, it is worth taking the time to do everything within your power to get it right.
 The main thing you can do is seek help from a skilled injury attorney and be patient.

 Not only does your lawyer provide value by negotiating a settlement with the insurance company or arguing your case to a jury, but they also help your case by working with the relevant experts to put a number on your accident damages.
-Your attorney can consult with several experts to figure out what the future may hold for you and what sort of money you may need.
+Your attorney can consult with several experts to determine what the future may hold for you and what sort of money you need.

 These experts can include:

 Knowing how much your claim is worth now is an absolute must.
-Once you sign a settlement agreement or get a jury award, you lose the legal ability to come back for more money in the future.
+Once you sign a settlement agreement or get a jury award, you lose the legal ability to return for more money.
 In the meantime, your health insurance company may think it is off the hook for paying for future medical expenses since you have already received a lawsuit settlement.
-You also might run out of money that you will need for other aspects of your care or to compensate you for lost wages.
+You also might run out of money that you will need for other aspects of your care or to compensate you for lost earnings.

 The truth is that you have some degree of control over how much your spinal cord injury lawsuit is worth.
 You are under no obligation to accept a settlement offer that pays you less than you deserve, nor should you even think about doing so.